rzcao/APIC-analytical-complex-field-reconstruction/README.md

 ``` matlab
 fileNameKeyword = 'Thyroid';
 ```
-If we want to reconstruct the Siemens star target at a defocus distance of 16, we can set `fileNameKeyword` to `'Siemens'`.
+If we want to reconstruct the Siemens star target at a defocus distance of 16 µm, we can set `fileNameKeyword` to `'Siemens'`.
 However, we can find there are two files whose name contains this keyword.
 As a result, we can choose to specify the full name of the data or use an additional keyword.
 Here is an example of using an additional keyword:
 ``` matlab
 fileNameKeyword   = 'Siemens';
 additionalKeyword = 'defocus16';